Lennix/HappyAuction/readme.txt

     - stat.value1-4: stat values. for most stats only value1 will be used.

-ACTIONS:
-- haActionBid() -> status
-- haActionBid(bid) -> status
-    Bids on current item and sets an optional bid price.
-    - bid:      your max bid price.
-    - status:   true if successful

-- haActionBuyout() -> status
-    Buys out the current item.
-Use with caution!
-    - status:   true if successful

-- haActionSearch() -> status
-    Hits the search button.
-    - status:   true if successful

-- haActionSortDpsArmor() -> status
-    Toggles DPS or Armor column sorting order
-    - status:   true if successful

-- haActionSortBuyout() -> status
-    Toggles buyout column sorting order
-    - status:   true if successful
+ETC:

-- haActionReLogin(name, password) -> status
+- haReLogin(name, password) -> status
     If any disconnect errors exist returns to main login and attempts to log back in and back to the auction house to continue scripting as usual.
 If login fails will retry with 3 second delay.
     Call this each iteration in your main loop.
-If other operations are suddenly failing its a sign you've been disconnected at which point haActionReLogin will take over.
-See working example in GemMiner.
+If other operations are suddenly failing its a sign you've been disconnected at which point haReLogin will kick in.
+See working example in Bots/GemMiner.lua.
     - name:     account name
     - password: account password
-    - status:   true if successful login or not disconnected
+    - status:   true if successful relogin

+- haSendToStash() -> status
+    Sends completed items to stash.
+Fails if nothing to send. example: while haSendToStash() do end
+    will send every completed item to stash.
+    NOTE: this function will NOT fail if your stash is full.
+    - status:   true if successful.

+SETTINGS:
+- haSetGlobalDelay(delay)
+    Adds a global delay to every future action taken.
+This includes delays not available to haSleep such as the individual actions taken by haBuyout.
+The actual delay will be a random amount between delay and 2*delay.
+Useful for slowing your script down to avoid input limit errors and being detected.
+Default value is 0.
+    - delay:    delay in milliseconds. range: 0-60000

 UTILITIES:
+- haAlert(message)
+    Opens popup message with specified message.
+    - message:  message string

+- haBeep()
+    Beep!

 - haLog(message)
     Writes a message to the User.log file
     - message:  message string

-- haBeep()
-    Beep!

 - haSleep(delay)
 - haSleep(low, high)